-On December 1, 2016, OHSU will refer to all postdocs as Postdoctoral Scholars, regardless of the source of funding.
-However, the source of funding affects your eligibility for certain benefits.
+As of December 1, 2016, OHSU refers to all postdocs as postdoctoral scholars, regardless of their source of funding.
+However, source of funding affects eligibility for certain benefits.